-D-Lini c DIR-865L SETUP ADVANCED TOOLS STATUS SUPPORT INTERNET INTERNET CONNECT ION Helpful Hints WIRELESS SETTINGS , we recommend that you If you are new to NETWORK SETTINGS ons on the screen.
-If you w fanual Internet Connection networking and have never configured a route PARENTAL CONTROL configure the device settings manually, click the Manual Internet Connection Setup. never configure a re- before, click on Inte internet Connection Setup Wizard and the rout will guide you throug STORAGE INTERNET CONNECT 1PV6 ty our easy to use Web-ba to the Internet, dick on th e button below connecting your new few simple steps to get your network up and MYDLINK SETTINGS Note: Before launching Internet Connect tion Setup Wizard steps outlined in the running. • If you consider yourself an advanced user and have configure a router before, click Manual Internet Connection Setup to MANUAL INTERNET CONNECTION OPTION input all the settings manually.
-If you would like to con on the button below. figure the Internet setting s of your new D-Link Route er manually, then click • More Manual Internet Connection Setup
+DIR-850L SETUP ADVANCED TOOLS STATUS SUPPORT NTERNET INTERNET CONNECTION Helpful Hints VIRELESS SETTINGS If you are configuring th he device for the first time, we recommend that you click on the Internet If you are new to ETWORK SETTINGS rd, and follow the instruction ttings manually, click the Ma networking and have never configured a route TORAGE ango mondanyy chen ano ra before, click on Interne Connection Setup IEDIA SERVER INTERNET CONNECT ION SETUP WIZARD Wizard and the router will guide you through a iPV6 If you would like to utili ty our easy to use Web-bas ed Wizard to assist vou ir n connecting your new few simple steps to get your network up and MYDLINK SETTINGS to the Internet, click on the - running.
+Internet Connecti on Setup Wizard If you consider yourself an advanced the wizard, please make so included in the package. ıre you have followed all steps outlined in the user and have configure a router before, click Manual Internet MANUAL INTERNET CONNECTION OPTION Connection Setup to input all the settings manually.
+If you would like to con on the button below. figure the Internet settings of your new D-Link Route er manually, then click • More Manual Internet C onnection Setun